Valentine’s Day Fiesta Party Food and Games: Great make-ahead menu and fun family games for a family friendly Valentine’s Day Mexican Fiesta.

 We also served an assortment of Jarritos Mexican soda pop.
-I went to a few ethnic grocery stores to find them, and they too was a real hit with the guests.
+I went to a few ethnic grocery stores to find them, and these also were a real hit with the guests.
 They liked trying all the exotic flavours.

 Grown-up Fiesta Drinks

-In the kitchen, were a few Fiesta drinks for the grown-ups, including Corona beer and limes, and some tropical coolers.
+In the kitchen there were a few Fiesta drinks for the grown-ups, including Corona beer and limes, and some tropical coolers.
 I thought about making a Sangria, but decided coolers were easier, and they were so yummy too.

 Family Friendly Games